Been told you need knee surgery?

 - Eat healthily!
 Start eating a healthier and more nutritious diet.
 Eating a more plant-based diet, getting more fiber, and eating more protein are great ways to speed up recovery times after surgery.
 Plus, we could all benefit from eating healthier!

 - Exercise more.
 Getting in shape before your surgery is the best way to make for a quick and easier recovery!
 Ask your physical therapist about which exercises you should be doing before your surgery.
 For example, if you need a knee replacement, you will need a walker, cane, or crutches for a few weeks.
 It is advisable to learn how to use a walker, crutches, or cane prior to surgery.
 Strengthen your upper body to help prepare for life after surgery during those crucial weeks post-op.
 If you are overweight, your doctor may also recommend losing some weight before the surgery so that less stress is put on your replacement joints post-surgery.
 Losing weight will also make sure you are healthy enough for surgery.
-Exercising before surgery also reduces your risks of getting blood clots.
-Definitely get moving!
-At Forward Motion Physical Therapy, we can help you prepare for surgery and help you post-op by creating a personalized plan-of-care customized to your needs.
+Exercising before surgery also reduces your risk of getting blood clots.
+Get moving!
+At Forward Motion Physical Therapy, we can help you prepare for surgery and help you post-op by creating a personalized plan of care customized to your needs.

 - Recovery plan!
 Make your meals in advance and freeze them so that you don’t have to worry about cooking.
 You can also prepare your home for ways that will make getting around easier.
-If there is a rug you’re always tripping on or a couch that you always bump into, move them temporarily to minimize your risk of hurting yourself when you are healing.
+If there is a rug you’re constantly tripping on or a couch that you always bump into, move them temporarily to minimize your risk of hurting yourself when you are healing.
 Buy things that will help make life easier for you as you heal– a grip for the shower, a shower chair, a grabbing tool, ice packs, or anything you could think of that would help you.

 What to Expect After Surgery: